 Additionally, all herbs can be tinctured in alcohol or glycerine for another suitable choice if you're not typically a tea-drinker.
-Tinctures come in dropper bottles that can be dropped into water or most any drink.
+Tinctures come in dropper bottles that can be dropped into water or most any beverage.

 We list below the main categories to choose from depending on whether you want to nourish, flavor, build, stimulate, soothe or cleanse the body.

 Many herbs, tonics, berries, flowers and spices, as you will see, can fall into more than one specific category, but their usefulness is relative to the amount used and other herbs blended with them in tea preparations.

 Nutritive herbs are whole plant-based "herbal supplements" filled with condensed amounts of minerals.
 When these herbs are infused in hot water, a nutritious phytonutrient-rich bioavailable liquid is created.